aigc-apps/EasyAnimate/README.md

 #### b.
 Video VAE training (optional)
 Video VAE training is an optional option as we have already provided pre trained Video VAEs.
-If you want to train video vae, you can refer to [README] (easyanimate/vae/README. md) in the video vae section.
+If you want to train video vae, you can refer to [README](easyanimate/vae/README.md) in the video vae section.

 #### c.
-Video VAE training
+Video DiT training
 If the data format is relative path during data preprocessing, please set ```scripts/train_t2iv.sh``` as follow.
 ```
 export DATASET_NAME="datasets/internal_datasets/"